-I like it as it has saved me from poverty and has given me financial freedom.
-However, it’s not ideal as I’m still working for others and trading my time for money.
+I like it as it has saved me from poverty and given me financial freedom.
+However, it’s not ideal, as I’m still working for others and trading my time for money.

 6. How many hours do you work on your freelance projects (Average per week)?